-Teeth lost as a result of periodontitis usually have minimal available bone for restoring with implants, bridges, or dentures.
+Teeth lost as a result of periodontitis usually have a minimal available bone for restoring with implants, bridges, or dentures.
 Ultimately this means, what may have been an easy fix becomes much more difficult and costly to restore the esthetics, health, and function of your teeth and gums.
-Your best option therefore is to maintain the existing gums and bone.
+Your best option, therefore, is to maintain the existing gums and bone.

 If the measurements of your gums indicate you may need gum disease therapy often referred to as a “deep cleaning”, you will be scheduled to come back for that appointment.
 At that visit, one of our highly skilled dental hygienists will complete the treatment.
 Often times anesthesia may be provided in order to alleviate any discomfort.
 In areas of significant infection, an antibiotic (Arestin®) can also be placed to decrease the number of bacteria at the site.

 It is normal to experience some sensitivity after a deep cleaning; however, this should resolve within a couple of days.
 If antibiotics were placed, avoid flossing that site for 10 days.

 My Gums Don’t Hurt, Do I Really Need Treatment?

 This is one of the most common responses we receive from patients with periodontitis.

 Dr. Mautner’s response to this: “This sounds really bad, but I wish gingivitis and periodontitis were painful.
 No – I’m not a mean sadistic person wishing ill will on my patients.
 It’s just that I’ve seen countless patients who have neglected their teeth and gums.
 These patients are devastated when they approach me with loose teeth or receding gums, and I am forced into the uncomfortable discussion of why many of their teeth can not be saved.
 Trust me, I want you to keep your natural teeth!”